 If prioritize any of those things, I have prepared a list of the 5 best Bluehost alternatives, that are better than Bluehost in one way or the other.
 Here’s how they stack up:

-- DreamHost – best Bluehost alternative for an affordable hosting
+- DreamHost – best affordable Bluehost alternative

 - GoDaddy – best Bluehost alternative for personal sites